roslov/psr12ext/README.md

 The `MAJOR` version is incremented when:
 - the major version of Slevomat Coding Standard is changed, or
 - the major version of PHP_CodeSniffer is changed, or
-- backwards-incompatible changes are made to the `ruleset.xml` format, or
+- backward-incompatible changes are made to the `ruleset.xml` format, or
 - new sniffs are enabled in this standard (added to the list), or
 - existing sniffs are removed from this standard (removed from the list).

 The `MINOR` version is incremented when:
 - the minor version of Slevomat Coding Standard is changed, or
 - the minor version of PHP_CodeSniffer is changed, or
-- backwards-compatible changes are made to the `ruleset.xml` format.
+- backward-compatible changes are made to the `ruleset.xml` format.

 The `PATCH` version is incremented when:
-- backwards-compatible bug fixes are made.
+- backward-compatible bug fixes are made.